dbis-ilm/piglet/README.md

 ### Further Information ###

-Details on the supported language features (statements, functions, etc.) are described [here](Language.md).
+ * Details on the supported language features (statements, functions, etc.) are described [here](Language.md).
+ * We use the [Scala testing framework](http://www.scalatest.org/) as well as the [scoverage tool](http://scoverage.org/) for test coverage.
+You can produce a coverage report by running `sbt clean coverage test`.
+The results can be found in `target/scala-2.11/scoverage-report/index.html`.